micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-25-rashi_en.md

 ### passuk 8

 ### passuk 9
-<b>Yitzchak and Yishmael.</b> From here we may derive that Yishmael repented and allowed Yitzchak to go ahead of him.
+<b>Yitzchok and Yishmael.</b> From here we may derive that Yishmael repented and allowed Yitzchok to go ahead of him.
 This is the reference to the “good old age” which is said concerning Avraham.

 ### passuk 10

 ### passuk 11
 <b>After Avraham died, [God] blessed.</b> He comforted him [with the words used] for comforting the bereaved.
-Another explanation: Though God gave Avraham the ability to bless others he was afraid to give the blessings to Yitzchak for he foresaw that Eisav would be born from him.
+Another explanation: Though God gave Avraham the ability to bless others he was afraid to give the blessings to Yitzchok for he foresaw that Eisav would be born from him.
 So he said, “Let the Master of the blessings come and bless whomever He pleases,” whereupon God came and blessed him.

 ### passuk 12